 Ever since I started writing this blog, I have visions of creating fabulous posts for Christmas.
 Each year I plan to make wonderfully festive stuff and post here.
 Some years I manage, like the year I made and posted these beautiful Date and Fig Ravioli that still count as the best Christmas cookies I have ever baked.
 Some years I just summarise what I have made in a post that marks Christmas atleast 6 weeks late.

 Traditionally in my family, rich fruit plum cake is baked.
-The dried fruit is bought and soaked in rum by september and the baking and preparation for the festival began atleast a week in advance.
+The dried fruit is bought and soaked in rum by september and the baking and preparation for the festival would begin atleast a week in advance.
 The first thing to get done would be the cake, followed by murukku, rose cookies and sometimes kalkals.
-This is in my mother’s house.
-Each year, depending on my mood and fancy, things change in the escapades household.
+This is at my mother’s house.
+Each year, depending on my mood and fancy, things change in the Escapades household.
 Now more than ever, I miss having a large family gathering.
 For the last few years, Christmas day has been spent with K’s family joining us for lunch, and our friends come home in the evening for drinks and dinner.
 A couple of years, I had largish parties.
 This year I am doing almost nothing.
 I still have no concrete plans.

 I spent today baking my version of the fruit cake.
 It has never disappointed me and each year I feel somehow that this only gets better.
 I would have ideally liked to bake this cake atleast a week ago and have enough time to feed it with rum / brandy, but if you know anything about me, you will already know that I am not a planner.